Big Stone Gap, Virginia: Film

 Adriana Trigiani, who wrote the script for the movie Big Stone Gap, lobbied to have the 2014 film shot on location.
 The former gas station that was the setting for Carmine's restaurant in the movie still contains the soda fountain, tables and nostalgic wall posters used during filming.
-Next to it is the vacant Mutual's Pharmacy, where Ave Marie Mulligan, the main character in the movie, worked.
+Next to it is the vacant Mutual's Pharmacy, where Ave Marie Mulligan, the movie's main character, worked.

 2008 tornado

-An EF-1 tornado touched down March 4, 2008, on Highway 58, running through downtown.
-The tornado caused a 300 yard wide, one mile long path of damage.
+On March 4, 2008, an EF-1 tornado touched down on Highway 58 and ran through downtown.
+The tornado caused a 300-yard wide, one-mile long path of damage.
 It destroyed six homes, caused major damage to 15 homes, and minor damage to 25 others.
 The tornado hit an area of the town named Poplar Hill.